YonLiud/pingalive/README.md

 # PingAlive

 Tired of random network hiccups and being unsure if you lost connection?
-Pingalive is the solution!
-It pings a server of your choice every 5 seconds and notifies you if the connection is lost.
+PingAlive is the solution!
+This lightweight utility constantly checks your network connection in the background, giving you live feedback on whether your connection is active or down.